kulics/koral/book-en/protocol-type.md

 But sometimes we need to get the original type of data to handle, we can use type judgment to help us accomplish this.

-We can use `value.?:type` To judge the type of data, using `value.!:type` To convert the data to our type.
+We can use `value.?:type` To judge the type of data, using `value.?=type` To convert the data to our type.

 E.g:
 ```